 \subsection{Nonuniqueness of composite partial evaluations}

 Our first question concerns the uniqueness of composition strategies.
-Upon composing two partial evaluation witnesses using composition strategies, is the resulting composite partial evaluation witness well-defined, i.e.~independent of the choice of composition strategy?
+Upon composing two partial evaluation witnesses using composition strategies, is the resulting composite partial evaluation witness well defined, i.e.~independent of the choice of composition strategy?
 Equivalently, is $\barc{T}{A}$ such that fillers for inner $2$-horns have unique third faces?
 This is not the case:

-\begin{thm} There is a finitary weakly cartesian monad $T$ on $\mathsf{Set}$ together with a $T$-algebra $A$ for which $\barc{T}{A}$ contains an inner $2$-horn with two different fillers such that also their outer $1$-faces are different. \end{thm}
+\begin{thm} There is a finitary weakly cartesian monad $T$ on $\mathsf{Set}$ together with a $T$-algebra $A$ for which $\barc{T}{A}$ contains an inner $2$-horn with two different fillers such that their outer $1$-faces are also different. \end{thm}

 Note that this is a phenomenon which cannot occur in the nerve of a category.